mringsby/Drowsy-Driver/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   Disclaimer: This may not work, and if not you will have to install Mediapipe and Opencv-python manually in the package manager, or other.

 5. Run the demo:
    Open project in preferred IDE and run with python 3.11 with the correct packages found in requirements.txt.
 Make sure to be in 1st-Release branch!